Inspiring Immersive 360 Arts Camp

 Monday through Thursday, campers create art in two disciplines (visual arts and music, for instance) in the morning and two in the afternoon (theater and dance, for example).
 To keep things fun and engaging, the order of the disciplines alternates each day.

 The rest of Friday finds campers working collaboratively to create a cohesive performance utilizing the newfound wisdom from Friday's Artist while incorporating the skills they have learned throughout the week and showcasing each camper's unique talents and skills.
-Friends and family members are invited to attend the performance at 3:30.
+Authorized friends and family members are invited to attend the performance at 3:30.
 It is the culmination of a truly remarkable week!

-Access to the Arts - Scholarship Form Available
+Access to the Arts

-The Venues
+The Venue

-Weeks 2 & 3 - World Forestry Center Central Plaza & Cheatham Hall
+World Forestry Center Central Plaza & Cheatham Hall

 4033 SW Canyon Road, Portland, OR 97221.
 It's an immersive and vibrant, distinctly Oregon location nestled in the trees.
+We may also take field trips to explore the Japanese Garden, Children's Museum, zoo, and surrounding trails.

 We selected the World Forestry Center because of its convenient location off Highway 26, across the zoo's parking lot, and a few steps from the Max station.
 We strongly encourage taking public transportation.